BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 $$
 LANGUAGE plpgsql;
 ```
 #### For the pusposes of the project, a customer needs to declare a payment provider name, also must insert their personal details and available balance, so we can check if the transfer could be procedeed.
-After the `sp_complete_order` procedure is called, it will calculate the total amount, taking into consideration if the product has a discount price or not, it will then select the 'sp_transfer_money' procedure:
+After the `sp_complete_order` procedure is called, it will calculate the total amount, taking into consideration if the product has a discount price or not, it will then select the `sp_transfer_money` procedure:
 ```plpgsql
 CREATE OR REPLACE PROCEDURE
     sp_complete_order(